Yankees vs. Reds Player Props Betting Odds

 Fraley Stats

-- Jake Fraley has recorded 33 hits with six doubles, five home runs and 18 walks.
-He has driven in 31 runs with six stolen bases.
+- Jake Fraley has six doubles, five home runs, 19 walks and 32 RBI (34 total hits).
+He's also stolen six bases.

 Fraley Recent Games